utelecon/utelecon.github.io/en/articles/onenote-whiteboard/index.md

 The tool images included in this article are based on the use of OneNote for iOS with an iPad.
 There may be some differences in the design and functions depending on the device used.

-#### Drawing on a note
+#### Drawing on a Note

-##### Pen, highlighter
+##### Pen, Highlighter

 ![Pen, highlighter icon](pic02.PNG)

 These are the most basic tools used for handwriting.
-There are two types of pen and highlighter, and you can use them just like a real pen or highlighter.
+The two types of handwriting tools, the pen and highlighter, can be used just like a real pen or highlighter.
 You can also change the colour and thickness of the pen and highlighter.

-You can change the colour and thickness of the pen.
+The following images show examples of using the pen and highlighter, and how to change the colour and thickness of the pen/highlighter.

-Using the pen and highlighter
+[Using the pen and highlighter]

 ![How to use the pen and highlighter](pic03.PNG)